wireapp/wire-docs/src/how-to/single-sign-on/trouble-shooting.rst

 There is a good workaround, though: you can create a team with user A and use A for registering the IdP.
-All the users for everyday use and maintenance of the team, including admins and owners, can then created via SSO (either IdP or SCIM).
-The original user A is only every used for IdP registration and upgrade of IdP-authenticated owners / admins.
+All the users for everyday use and maintenance of the team, including admins and owners, can then be created via SSO (either IdP or SCIM).
+The original user A is only ever used for IdP registration and upgrade of IdP-authenticated owners / admins.

 In practice, user A and some owner authenticated via IdP would then be